preciz/balls/README.md

 - Every third ball is a green ball.
 - Every fifth ball is a blue ball.
 - Every fifteenth ball is a purple ball.
-- Every other ball is a gray ball
+- Every other ball is a gray ball.

 The sum shows the number of balls.